The Story of Sakichi Toyoda

 Sakichi Toyoda, the founder of Toyota Industries Corporation, possessed a strong ambition to contribute to society from his days as a youth.
 He had devoted his 63-year-long life to invention.

 Toyota Industries’ car air-conditioning compressors are highly acclaimed in terms of their reliability at high operating speeds and quiet operation in addition to such excellent environmental performance features as compactness, weight reduction and fuel efficiency.
-The Car Air-Conditioning Compressor Business captures the world-leading market share in unit sales.
-Toyota Industries' car air-conditioning compressors have been adopted by world-leading automakers, such as Toyota Motor Corporation, Daimler AG, General Motors Company (GM), Volkswagen AG and Hyundai Motor Company.
+The car air-conditioning compressor business captures the world-leading market share in unit sales.
+Toyota Industries' car air-conditioning compressors have been adopted by world-leading automakers, such as Toyota Motor Corporation, Daimler AG, Volkswagen AG, General Motors Company (GM), Ford Motor Company and Stellantis N.V.

-In addition, our electric compressors for hybrid vehicles (HVs) and electric vehicles (EVs) have been fitted in all of Toyota Motor Corporation’s HVs.
-They are also installed in HVs of Ford Motor Company, Volkswagen and Honda Motor Co., Ltd. We will accelerate our efforts to expand sales to automakers in Japan, the United States and Europe.
+In addition, our electric compressors for electric vehicles have been fitted in vehicles such as Toyota Motor Corporation, Ford Motor Company, Daimler AG and Honda Motor Co., Ltd., and we will accelerate our efforts to expand sales to automakers in the world.

 More stringent fuel efficiency standards have been enforced in North America, Europe, Japan and China, requiring automobiles to provide extremely high fuel efficiency performance.
 Against this backdrop, in the field of car air-conditioning compressors to be fitted in internal-combustion vehicles, the need for fuel-efficient models is growing for both fixed- and variable-displacement type compressors.
 In North America, in particular, the shift from a fixed-displacement type to a variable-displacement type gained further momentum.
 In response, we are concentrating on development of a variable-displacement type compressor with considerably greater fuel efficiency while also focusing on an optimum balance between performance and prices of fixed displacement type products targeting emerging countries.